Norfolk and Waveney STP dementia pathway development

 What happened

-The STP invited people affected by dementia to six events within which about 36 table top focus groups took place.
-There were112 attendees (of whom 10 were people living with dementia, 23 were carers and 93 were professionals) worked in mixed groups at each table.
+The STP invited people affected by dementia to six events, within which around 36 tabletop focus groups took place.
+There were 112 attendees in total, including 10 people living with dementia, 23 carers and 93 professionals.
+Participants worked in mixed groups at each table.

-The multi-agency team organising the events took each part of the NHS Dementia Well Pathway and used short, open questions to have a conversation in which everyone got to say what 'good' means to them.
+The multi-agency team organising the events took each stage of the NHS Dementia Well Pathway and used short, open questions to facilitate conversations in which everyone had the opportunity to say what “good” meant to them.

-The team used the Dementia Statements: for each pillar of the Well Pathway, they referenced a 'We' statement.
+The team also used the Dementia Statements; for each pillar of the Well Pathway, they referenced a corresponding “We” statement.

 The team held a focus group with 15 carers at a big dementia café in Wymondham.

-The team had 5 or 6 detailed structured conversations with professionals.
+The team had five or six detailed structured conversations with professionals.

 The results

-The STP team gained new insights to gaps in provision through having people affected by dementia in the conversation.
-They discovered there is a big gap in provision for carers when they become bereaved or the person with dementia they have been caring for moves into a care home.
+Through involving people affected by dementia in the conversations, the STP team gained new insights into gaps in provision.
+One significant finding was a lack of support for carers when they become bereaved or when the person with dementia they have been caring for moves into a care home.

-In March 2019 the STP team sent this update to participants, to let them know what had been learned through the engagement activity, to tell them about next steps and to invite people to say if they would like to stay involved.
+In March 2019, the STP team sent an update to participants to share what had been learned through the engagement activity, outline the next steps and invite people to indicate if they would like to remain involved.

-Think about timing - for example how long it will take people to get up?
+Think about how long it may take people to get ready and travel.
 What public transport is available?
-Events starting at 9.30am are likely to be starting too soon.
+Events starting at 9:30am may be too early for some participants.

-Design your approach collaboratively, working with organisations such as Alzheimer's Society
+Work with organisations such as Alzheimer's Society when planning involvement activities.

-• With the help of Alzheimer's Society the STP were able to provide, a roving facilitator, in addition to table facilitators.
+With the support of the Alzheimer's Society, the STP was able to provide a roving facilitator in addition to table facilitators.
+The roving facilitator offered extra support to help people living with dementia participate effectively in discussions.

 Key contacts